 During a global health crisis like the COVID-19 pandemic, quality is more important than ever.
 As suppliers feel added pressure to ensure continuity of parts that go into lifesaving products, manufacturers must ensure their supply chain partners maintain high quality standards while quickly delivering a greater number of lifesaving products.

-Manufacturer-supplier partnerships rely on personal relationships between people and, therefore, must be built on communication, collaboration and transparency.
+Manufacturer-supplier partnerships rely on personal relationships between people and, therefore, must be built on communication, collaboration, and transparency.
 This is true even during the best of times.
 With the added layer of complexity and urgency in the supply chain due to large-scale disruptions like a global pandemic, manufacturers must forge stronger partnerships with their suppliers.
 Manufacturers can look to digital transformation of manufacturing processes to create real-time visibility between suppliers and identify constraints.

-Ensuring a healthy supplier relationship and safety in supply often means visiting suppliers on site, conducting inspections and audits on site.
+Ensuring a healthy supplier relationship and safety in supply often means visiting suppliers on site and conducting inspections and audits on site.
 During a global pandemic, how do you do that while keeping employees safe?
 Implementing digital supplier management tools in your quality and manufacturing processes is the answer.

 “The COVID-19 pandemic has shown the many different ways business can continue to effectively communicate and manage within a remote working environment, which many companies are likely to leverage going forward,” according to the World Economic Forum.
 “Indeed, those operations with stronger digital infrastructure have fared better in the COVID-19 pandemic than those without.”

-The pandemic is an opportunity – albeit an unfortunate one – to advance their digital transformation in manufacturing and streamline supplier processes like audits and inspections without exposing employees or vendors to the virus or incurring unnecessary costs.
+The pandemic was an opportunity for manufacturers – albeit an unfortunate one – to advance their digital transformation in manufacturing and streamline supplier processes like audits and inspections without exposing employees or vendors to the virus or incurring unnecessary costs.
 Leveraging digital supplier management tools can help manufacturers eliminate unnecessary travel related to audits or inspections, removing the travel-related risks to employees and vendors.

-For example, a digital, automated supplier quality management system offers some key benefits during times of necessary remote work:
+For example, digital, automated supplier quality and manufacturing management systems offer some key benefits during times of necessary remote work:

-In preparation for the “new normal” that is expected to come after the COVID-19 pandemic ends, manufacturing organizations must be able to adapt to future supply chain instability like a global health crisis.
-This means revising policies, updating processes and leveraging digital supplier management tools – not in response to COVID-19, but in preparation to protect the long-term health of the company, customers, personnel and supply chain partners.
+The major COVID-19 impacts are behind us, however, organizations must continue their path of digital transformation in manufacturing and be able to adapt to future supply chain instability that could exist from a number of external factors.
+This means revising policies, updating processes, and leveraging digital supplier management tools – not in response to COVID-19, but in preparation to protect the long-term health of the company, customers, personnel, and supply chain partners.